Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 The following commands are supported:
 Command|Parameter|Description
 -------|-----------|--------------
-.status||(Admin only) Lists all registered DCS servers.
+.servers||Lists all registered DCS servers.
 They will auto-register on startup.
 .mission||Information about the active mission.
 To be run in the servers status- or admin-channel.
 .briefing/.brief||Shows the description / briefing of the running mission.
 .players||Lists the players currently active on the server.